River Hipper: Course

 As its gradient decreases, it meanders across open land and reaches the Chesterfield suburb of Walton.
 It is crossed by Somersall Lane, and is joined by another stream, which rises as a series of streams to the south of the village of Old Brampton and passes through Brookside to join the Hipper.
 It is now hemmed in on both sides by suburbs of Chesterfield, and supplies a large lake called Walton Dam.
 After it is crossed by the A632 Walton Road, it enters a culvert to pass under Bobbin Mill Lane and a superstore.
 It emerges into daylight again, to be crossed by Walton Fields Road, and then weaves between mill buildings.
 The buildings are grade II* listed and formed Walton Works.
 Many of them date from the late 18th century, and were part of a cotton wick mill.
 Of particular interest are two buildings which are early examples of fireproof construction, and are thought to be the only such examples of the technique still in existence.
 After the Factory Street bridge, there are three sections of culvert before the river is crossed by Boythorpe Road and is then culverted under part of Queens Park.
 Holme Brook flows along the northern edge of the park, having flowed south-eastwards from the Holmebrook Valley Park.
-Queens Park is a good example of a municipal park dating from the later Victrian period.
+Queens Park is a good example of a municipal park dating from the later Victorian period.
 It was designed by William Barron and Son, and its basic design has changed little since it opened in 1887.
 A restoration programme was completed in 2005, financed by the National Lottery Heritage Fund and formally opened by Prince Edward, Earl of Wessex.